-Applications for the Academic Exchange Program for the academic year 2018 - 2019 are now open!
-Applications will close on Wednesday 18 October 2017 at 23:59 (U.K Time).
+Applications for the Disney Academic Exchange Program for the academic year 2018 - 2019 are open!
+Applications will close on Wednesday 20 December 2017 at 23:59pm (U.K Time)

 The Academic Exchange Program is a truly unique experience, which sees students spend 6 or 12-months working and learning at the Walt Disney World® Resort during their undergraduate placement year.
 This program has been designed by Central Michigan University, U.S. to provide students with an international experiential learning opportunity, coupled with an academic training experience at Walt Disney World® Resort, Orlando, Florida.

 As part of your academic training, you will work in roles such as Attractions and Operations, Quick Service/Full Service Food and Beverage, Lifeguarding, Character Performer, Character Attendant, Costuming, Culinary or Merchandise.
 Participants in Merchandise, Operations or Food and Beverage will have the opportunity to rotate between two of these roles during their program.